getnelson/nelson/docs/src/hugo/content/index.md

 <h2 id="quickstart-consistency" data-subheading-of="quickstart">Consistency</h2>

-By virtue of the fact that *Nelson* is orchestrating application deployments over potentially many target datacenters, it is important to realize that there is a subsequent lack of transactionality in the operations *Nelson* takes.
+By virtue of the fact that *Nelson* is orchestrating application deployments over potentially many target domains, it is important to realize that there is a subsequent lack of transactionality in the operations *Nelson* takes.
 This is most apparent when deploying a new revision of a particular system: application code can never assume it is a "singleton" or in some way special, as the minimum number of versions running - even if it's for a very short time - will be greater than one. *Nelson* will eventually deliver on its promise and make one revision the primary revision of a system by cleaning up the others, depending on the particular circumstances, that process might not be immediate.

 This means that application builders have the following constraints: